AlgyJr/ios_guides/Table-View-Guide.md

 #### Bind the action to the refresh control

-With the action implemented, it now needs to be binded to the `UIRefreshControl` so that something will happen when you pull-to-refresh.
+With the action implemented, it now needs to be bound to the `UIRefreshControl` so that something will happen when you pull-to-refresh.

 ```swift
 override func viewDidLoad() {